Activities related to ECHO framework partnership agreement

 The Framework Partnership Agreement (FPA) defines the contractual relationship - regulations and responsibilities - between DG for Humanitarian Aid (ECHO) and humanitarian organisations.
-The current FPA, finalised in 2007, came into force on 1st January 2008 and lasts until December 2013, having been extended for a year.
+The new FPA has entered into force on 1st January 2014.
+The guidelines are currently being developed.

 The FPA Watch Group

 There is an ongoing consultation process between ECHO and its NGO partners on the FPA.
 The FPA Watch Group represents the views of ECHO NGO partners in the monitoring, review and consultation of all matters relating to the FPA.
 It works towards a common interpretation and consistent application of the FPA.
 Composed of a smaller number of members, the FPA Task Force is the "executive" of the Watch Group.
 The FPA Watch Group is subject to regular renewal as per its Terms of Reference.

 As well as the technical aspects of the FPA WG, it is necessary to underline the importance of the Watch Group as a place of co-operation, exchange of information and reflection.
 This dynamic of co-operation solidifies the strength of the Group but above all improves the level of professionalism of NGOs allowing them to retain and protect their unique status.

 Please click here for the Terms of Reference of the FPA Watch Group and the composition of the Group.